Lessons Learned from an Outsider: an Ode to Project Based Learning

 In September 2015, over 150 world leaders came together with the mission of ending the negative impacts of poverty, inequality, injustice, and climate change worldwide by the year 2030.
 At the Rio+20 United Nations Conference, 17 goals, formally known as the Sustainable Development Goals (or Global Goals) were established by a Working Group of over sixty members of the United Nations.
 Click here to read about why these goals matter to us.

 Improv & An Innovative Mindset

 When someone says the word “Improv” aloud, most people turn to run in the opposite direction.
 The word alone sounds scary.
 We imagine stand-up comics, fast thinking and witty conversations, and the fear of performing in front of large audiences.
 For the attendees of our “Improv and an Innovative Mindset” event hosted a few weeks ago, these hesitant feelings were definitely at the front of their minds.
-Thankfully however, they were quickly dispelled.
+Thankfully, however, they were quickly dispelled.
 This was an event designed to denounce preconceived notions about improv and to try and re-introduce the concept in a brand new light.
-We wanted to introduce improv as tool that teachers can use in their classrooms – to better engage students and foster creativity and compassion.
+We wanted to introduce improv as a tool that teachers can use in their classrooms – to better engage students and foster creativity and compassion.
 That evening our participants discovered personal insights into a whole new mindset that they didn’t even know existed.